 After looking for single-term common factors, the next thing to do is to factor the numerator and denominator to see if there are any other factors we can cancel.
 We're on an absolute canceling tear.
 We can't be stopped!

 Okay, fine.
-This is the next thing to do if it looks like factoring the numerator and factoring the denominator are reasonable tasks.
+If it looks like factoring the numerator and factoring the denominator are reasonable tasks, go for it.
 Otherwise, skip this step.
 We're on an absolute unreasonable step-skipping tear.
 We can't be stopped!

 Meanwhile, the expression is way too grody to factor.
 Our eyes are burning from looking at it.
-However, it turns out to factor quite nicely as
+However, it turns out to factor quite nicely:

 But there's no way to know this from looking at it unless you're some kind of mathematical savant.
 If you are, what in the world are you doing here?
 Don't you have bigger fish to fry?